14 people rushed into a Louis Vuitton store outside Chicago and ran out with at least $100,000 in merchandise, police say – KION546

 By Keith Allen, Chris Boyette and Alex Medeiros, CNN

-Investigators have information on the three vehicles the thieves drove away in, according to Oak Brook Police Chief James Kruger.
+Investigators have information on the three vehicles the thieves drove away in, according to police Chief James Kruger.
 Oak Brook is about 25 miles west of Chicago.

 “We’re working those leads in order to potentially identify the suspects,” Kruger told WLS.